Stasiek99/learning-nodejs/README.md

 # Node.js Learning Repository

 This repository serves as a documentation of my Node.js learning journey.
-Here, I'm recording the process, code snippets, and insights gained as I delve into the world of Node.js development.
+Here, I'm recording the process, code snippets as I delve into the world of Node.js development.

 ## Getting Started